Will taking probiotics really make me poop?

 - Kombucha – This is a fermented probiotic-rich drink packed with good bacteria.
 Don’t drink too much though, because too much of the lactic acid used to make kombucha can potentially cause lactic acidosis.

 While it would be great to keep ourselves in a steady supply of probiotic foods, stocking the shelves with the above items consistently won’t be the cheapest endeavor.
-So if cost or consistency is an issue, we recommend getting your probiotics through a supplement or nutritional shake.
+So if cost or consistency is an issue, we recommend getting your probiotics through a supplement.
 It’s way easier to budget in, stay consistent, and ensure you’re getting the right daily dose.
 And, oftentimes, you can find supplements with additional health benefits.

 Which leads us to…